 D-Frag! is about a boy named Kenji Kazama, a delinquent at Fujou Academy.
 During the first episode, he and his friends Yokoshima and Nagayama encounter the school’s Game Creation Club when they see smoke coming out of their clubroom.
 After putting out the fire, the three club members (Roka, Chitose, and Sakura) start using their “battle types” to fight against them.
-By the end of episode one, Roka and the rest of the club get Kenji to agree to become a member of their club; the club needs one more member in order to keep from being closed down.
+By the end of episode one, Roka and the rest of the club get Kenji to agree to become a member of their club; the club needs one more member in order to keep the club going.

 Over the course of the series, various other characters are introduced and other challenges are presented to Roka’s Game Creation Club.
 However, in the long run, many of these new characters hardly added anything of any real value to the series.